philsquared/Catch23/mvp-todo.md

 Do we need to lock down the interface for specifying reporters in terms of format, target (e.g filename) and disposition (show passing tests etc?).

+## Redirect stdout

+At least std::cout, but if we can redirect stdout in general that's even better

+## Custom exception translation

+## Signal handling

 ## CI

 Need to build and run tests on GitHub